AnthonyMaddox/sei38-project4/README.md

 ## Instructions

-###### After loading the page, 'click' or 'tap' on the middle picture, or 'press' the right arrow key to enter the forest and start testing your knowledge of poisonous plants.
-Enter your guess before flipping over the next card or you'll never leave....
-Guess all 14 poisonous plants correctly and you will escape the forest!
+###### After loading the page, you can click on a module in the left hand navigation menu.
+Within each module are specifically labeled components that correspond to the bouncer Adobe

 ## Credits

-###### All pictures were borrowed from the WebMd website slideshow on poisonous plants, pixabay, unsplash and pexels.
-All programming knowledge was gained while under the study of Noah Clark and Roger Campbell at General Assembly.
+###### All designs for components and pictures were taken from the Adobe XD bouncer mock up.

-#### For more information on poisonous plants visit: https://www.webmd.com/skin-problems-and-treatments/ss/slideshow-poison-plants-guide
+#### For more information on React visit: For more information on Storybook visit: